 Krishnan Sundararajan holds the position of chief operating officer at Flexis having been project director of Renault's FlexEvan electric van project.

 Flexis will make a range of electric vans using a skateboard platform.
 This will enable Flexis to offer a high degree of modularity.
 There are expected to be an initial line-up of up to three new models – if the teaser image is anything to go by – and there will be further derivatives with different body types to suit vocational needs, such as home delivery and parcel courier.
-The vans will use an 800v architecture for faster charging and improved performance

 The creation of Flexis is estimated to create as many as 550 jobs in the next four years.
 Production resources will be shared with the existing Renault manufacturing facility but additional output will require more staff.